aastopher/stakk/docs/source/usage.rst

     calc(2,3, atype='-')
     asyncio.get_event_loop().run_until_complete(async_example())

-After the functions have been executed, the benchmark report can be accessed with `stack.benchy.report`.
+After the functions have been executed, the benchmark report can be accessed with `stakk.benchy.report`.

 .. code-block:: python

     # print the benchmark report
-    print(stack.benchy.report)
+    print(stakk.benchy.report)

 example output